hemilabs/hippos/hippo-001.md

 HIPPOs should be submitted BEFORE a change goes live.

 HIPPOs are numbered in the order they are received in this repository.
-The order in no way indicated the order or status of the actual changes.
+The order in no way indicates the order or status of the actual changes.
 The status field of the HIPPO is what determines if it has actually been deployed.